agravier/agravier.github.io/etc/notes/ci1-coursera/notes02.md

 We can observe that the most important factor of influence on a stock's daily price is the entire market.
 The CAPM says that the influence of the whole market on a stock's price is generally stronger than the small individual variations in stock price.
 The CAPM is a way to express and analyse that influence.

 CAPM had a large impact on finance, it kickstarted index investing.
 The CAPM implies that you're better off investing in a market portfolio rather than trying to pick a small number of stocks.
-This goes agains hedge fund and active portfolio management, where we assume that you can make money by picking individual stocks.
-The burden to prove it wrong is on us.
+This goes agains hedge funds logic and active portfolio management, where we assume that you can make money by picking individual stocks.
+But the burden to prove the CAPM wrong is on us.

 Let \\(r\_i\\) the daily return on a particular stock \\(i\\).